-The resulting price indications need to be backed up by systematic competitive comparisons that identify what is important to specific OEMs and how well the company’s solution performs against competitors.
+The resulting price indications need to be backed up by systematic competitive comparisons.
+These should identify what is important to specific OEMs and how well the company’s solution performs against competitors.
 This value story is extremely important in negotiations.

 2. Find the right price model

 Selecting the right price model is as essential as finding the right price point.
-The biggest change brought about by the sale of software products has been its effect on price models and the way they are negotiated with OEMs.
+The biggest change brought about by the sale of software products and services has been its effect on price models and the way they are negotiated with OEMs.
 In the past, negotiations used to only be a matter of discussing round numbers and prices per part.
 Now software raises an entirely different set of questions.
 Should OEMs pay suppliers once or should they pay a recurring fee?
 What about updates to the software?
-We all know from personal experience with our smartphones that hardly a day goes by without an app or the operating system itself needing to be updated to keep things running smoothly and, perhaps more importantly, securely.
+We all know the situation from personal experience with our smartphones.
+Hardly a day goes by without an app or the operating system needing to be updated to keep things running smoothly.
+And, perhaps more importantly, securely.
 Will these updates be included in the purchase price, made part of a recurring fee, or handled via change requests?
 Is a service-level agreement the right choice?

-In an industry like the automotive industry, changes to price models and metrics are a tough sell since OEMs largely want to maintain their established working processes and the next supplier in line might be willing to deliver the terms they’re asking for.
+In an industry like the auto industry, changes to price models and metrics are a tough sell.
+OEMs largely want to maintain their established working processes and the next supplier in line might be willing to deliver the terms they’re asking for.
 However, change isn’t impossible, as the German automotive supplier Hella proved when they introduced a license fee for the camera software they sold to a premium OEM.